PaceRunerz/Filecraft/README.md

-# FileCraft - Universal File Converterjikhnjib
+# FileCraft - Universal File Converter
 A browser-based file conversion tool that handles various document, image, and media transformations right in your browser.

 ## 🌟 Features